poteto/hiring-without-whiteboards/README.md

 - [DataCentred](http://www.datacentred.co.uk/careers/) | Manchester, UK & Remote | Pair programming with team, project to work on at home
 - [Def Method](https://www.defmethod.com/) | NYC, NY | Take home test, pair programming with dev on test and client work, receive offer same day as pairing interview
 - [Deliveroo](https://deliveroo.co.uk/careers) | London, UK & Remote | Short take-home project and pair programming
+- [Detroit Labs](https://www.detroitlabs.com/careers) | Detroit, MI | Our technical interview starts with a take-home assignment that we will look at during the interview.
+You'll walk us though your thought process, add functionality if applicable to the interview, and talk about your experience.
+We believe that showing us your work in a practical setting is more telling of your abilities and what you will bring to the table, than writing code on a whiteboard.
 - [DG-i](https://www.dg-i.net/) | Cologne, Germany | Take-home project and/or discussion on-site about past experiences
 - [DockYard](http://dockyard.com) | Boston, MA & Remote | A series of interviews, going deep into past experience
 - [Draft Fantasy](https://docs.google.com/document/d/1fC_-liTPpYQOoE_5iKj0O3AwSdPggQGnOsjUKahfbkQ/edit?usp=sharing) | Tel Aviv, Israel | Talk about past experience and what the developer has actually built as well as pair programming or a programming exercise.